M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 The program can't compile as the compiler says that the method has been already defined inside the class.

 ### :coffee: <span style="color: aqua">How does an exception propagate in the code?</span>
 When an exception occurs, first it searches to locate the matching catch block.
-In case, the matching catch block is located, then that block would be executed.
+If the matching catch block is located, then that block would be executed.
 Else, the exception propagates through the method call stack and goes into the caller method where the process of matching the catch block is performed.
 This propagation happens until the matching catch block is found.
 If the match is not found, then the program gets terminated in the main method.

 ### :coffee: <span style="color: aqua">Is it mandatory for a catch block to be followed after a try block?</span>
-No, it is not necessary for a catch block to be present after a try block. - A try block should be followed either by a catch block or by a finally block.
-If the exceptions likelihood is more, then they should be declared using the throws clause of the method.
+No, it is not necessary for a catch block to be present after a try block.
+But to compile, it must be followed either by a catch block or by a finally block.
+If the exceptions likelihood is high, then they should be declared using the throws clause of the method.
 ### :coffee: <span style="color: aqua">Can you call a constructor of a class inside the another constructor?</span>
 Yes, the concept can be termed as constructor chaining and can be achieved using this()
 ### :coffee: <span style="color: aqua">Difference between ArrayList and LinkedList in Java?</span>
 In short, ArrayList is backed by an array in Java, while LinkedList is just a collection of nodes, similar to a linked list data structure.
 ArrayList also provides a random search if you know the index, while LinkedList only allows a sequential search.
-On other hand, adding and removing an element from the middle is efficient in LinkedList as compared to ArrayList because it only requires modifying links, and no other element is rearranged.
+On the other hand, adding and removing an element from the middle is efficient in LinkedList as compared to ArrayList because it only requires modifying links, and no other element is rearranged.
 ### :coffee: <span style="color: aqua">Difference between HashMap and Hashtable in Java?</span>
 ...
 ### :coffee: <span style="color: aqua">Difference between TreeSet and TreeMap in Java?</span>